Video

 width: 100% height: 100%

-5. In the Advanced tab of the video element, enable:
+In the Settings tab of the Video element, enable:

 controls: off